salva133/Vic3-Pre-Determined-Policies/README.md

 ## What it feels like in play

 The world doesn't flip overnight.
 Your choice sets the direction each AI nation drifts, and that drift plays out across the years of a campaign the same way an ordinary radicalisation would.
 Left-wing turns grow out of the labour movement, right-wing turns out of the establishment.
-Give it time and the map settles into the shape you asked for.
+Give it time.

 ## Why it exists